storecloudproject/blockfin/README.md

 ## Storecoin

-Storecoin is a zero-fee, high throughput, and decentralized cryptocurrency with a Governance inspired by the U.S. Constitution.
+Storecoin is a zero-fee public blockchain that brings scalable and decentralized zero-fee payment infrastructure to the public internet.
+Coordinated by a decentralized governance of checks and balances, $STORE aims to become the world's reserve, zero-fee cryptocurrency.

-Storecoin is secured by Dynamic Proof of Stake (DyPoS) – a new protocol for public blockchains.
-BlockFin is the blockchain consensus protocol powering DyPoS.
+Storecoin is secured by Dynamic Proof of Stake (DyPoS) – a new protocol that blends a leaderless consensus algorithm with an equitable economic model whereby all nodes receive a share of every block reward.
+BlockFin is the leaderless consensus algorithm powering DyPoS.

 ## Why Storecoin?